-Gathering for Death Education and Personal Storytelling in Western New York
+Find Peace with Living & Dying - Death Education and Storytelling Gatherings in Western New York

 Neon sign reading 'We are all made of stories' on a wall with a shelf above, holding books and a plant.